The Valley of the Kings : Tomb of Pharaohs

 Why the Valley Was Chosen

-The Valley of the Kings, or Wadi el-Muluk, lies on the west bank of the Nile, opposite modern Luxor, formerly Thebes—the spiritual and political capital of the New Kingdom.
-This location wasn’t random.
+The Valley of the Kings lies on the west bank of the Nile, opposite modern Luxor—once the royal heart of ancient Egypt.
 The west, where the sun sets, symbolized the realm of the dead.
-Nestled beneath the natural pyramid-shaped peak of al-Qurn, the valley was spiritually ideal and offered natural protection from tomb robbers and the elements.
+The valley rests beneath the natural pyramid-shaped peak of al-Qurn, giving it spiritual significance comparable to the Great Pyramids of Giza, though its tombs were hidden deep within the mountains for protection.

-The New Kingdom’s Royal Shift from Pyramids to Hidden Tombs
+The New Kingdom Shift from Pyramids to Hidden Tombs

 Tomb of Ramses VI (KV9)